SupasinTatiyanupanwong/map-kit-android/README.md

 # Map Kit

-Abstraction wrapper that encapsulates maps APIs of supported platforms for Android, allowing access to multiple maps APIs while maintaining your's app single codebase.
+Abstraction wrapper that encapsulates Maps APIs of supported platforms for Android, allowing access to multiple Maps APIs while maintaining your application single codebase.

 Map Kit is currently provides support for Google Maps and Huawei Maps.